S-08451

 Plain Language

-Employers of professional journalists and newscasters must establish safeguards to prevent AI technology from accessing journalistic sources and confidential materials — including materials gathered through location tracking, surveillance, or any other means.
+Employers of professional journalists and newscasters must establish safeguards to prevent AI systems from accessing journalistic sources and confidential materials — including materials gathered through location tracking, surveillance, or any other means.
 This amends New York's existing journalist shield law (Civil Rights Law § 79-h) to extend source protection into the AI context.
-The obligation is on the employer to affirmatively implement protections, not merely to refrain from AI use.
-The provision does not specify what safeguards are sufficient, leaving compliance standards undefined.
+The obligation is on the employer to create the safeguards, and it covers access by any AI technology, not just generative AI.
+The provision does not specify what safeguards are sufficient.

 Statutory Text